Large Lakes Observatory: History

 The Large Lakes Observatory was founded in 1994, after a 1988 scientific and policy conference resulted in the formation of the "Institute for Lake Superior Research" which developed into the LLO.
 It moved into its present location in the Research Laboratory Building in Duluth, MN after a fire in the former Old Main campus building (now the site of Old Main Park) left the Model School building untouched.
 LLO moved into the Model School Building shortly thereafter.
 Past directors of LLO include Dr. Tom Johnson and Dr. Steve Colman.

 Scientific expeditions carried out by LLO scientists have visited all of the Laurentian Great Lakes, the East African Rift Lakes, Lake Issyk Kul, Lake Nicaragua, Lake Qinghai, Great Slave Lake, and others.

-Research Vessels
+Research vessels

 The LLO operates the R/V Blue Heron as the only University National Oceanographic Laboratory System vessel on the Great Lakes.
 The R/V Blue Heron has an overall length of 26 m and berths for 11 party members.
+In 2024, researchers on the vessel discovered an apparently new life form, temporarily named "ShipGoo001".